Course: Lexicology and Semantics

 Learning outcomes

 The aim of the course is to introduce the basic topics of lexicology and semantics with respect to the specifics of the Spanish language.
 The lectures are designed to introduce students to the theoretical background of the observed phenomena, which are then analyzed in seminars.
 In this way, students gain a theoretical insight into semantics and lexicology.
 At the same time, through rich linguistic material, students are guided to deepen the lexical competence of the foreign language user.
-By the end of the course, students will be able to analyze a text semantically and lexically with insight into theoretical concepts.

 Prerequisites